mvolkmann/blog/src/warp.md

 ## Commands

+When entering a command,
+recognized commands are displayed in green and unrecognized commands are underlined with a red, dashed line.

-When entering a command, a suggested completion will appear in dimmed text.
+For recognized commands, a suggested completion will appear in dimmed text.
 To accept the suggestion, press the right arrow key.

 To execute a command, press the return key.

+To see a brief description of a command, subcommand, or flag in a popup provided by the "Command Inspector", hover over it.

 To recall a command previously entered in the current pane, repeatedly press the up arrow key until the command is highlighted